French drain: Installation

 In most homes, an external French drain or drain tile is installed around the foundation walls before the soil is backfilled.
 It is laid on the bottom of the excavated area, and a layer of stone is laid on top.
 A filter fabric is often laid on top of the stone to keep fine sediments and particles from entering.
 Once the drain is installed, the area is backfilled, and the system is left alone until it clogs.

 Other uses

 French drains can be used in farmers' fields for the tile drainage of waterlogged fields.
 Such fields are called "tiled".
 Weeping tiles can be used anywhere that soil needs to be drained.

 Weeping tiles are used for the opposite reason in septic drain fields for septic tanks.
 Clarified sewage from the septic tank is fed into weeping tiles buried shallowly in the drain field.
 The weeping tile spreads the liquid throughout the drain field.

 Legislation

 In the US, municipalities may require permits for building drainage systems as federal law requires water sent to storm drains to be free of specific contaminants and sediment.

-In the UK, local authorities may have specific requirements for the outfall of a French drain into a ditch or watercourse.